agarcian/MongoDBASPNetProviders/README.md

 Download the solution and compile to use in your own project.

-- ASPNetProvidersForMongoDB: This project contains the actual implementation in addition to a ProfileCommon implementation that you will need for the Membership provider.
+- __ASPNetProvidersForMongoDB__: This project contains the actual implementation in addition to a ProfileCommon implementation that you will need for the Membership provider.
-- TestProjectForMongoDBASPNETProviders: This project is an incomplete suite of tests against the project.
+- __TestProjectForMongoDBASPNETProviders__: This project is an incomplete suite of tests against the project.

 In order to run the application you need to: